shaoyanji/shaoyanji.is-a.dev/_posts/2025-06-30-how-to-set-up-a-free-go-web-server.md

 ```

 ![image of a hacker man](https://envs.sh/uPW.jpg)
-If it doesn work, then editing the server.go and replacing the port to the opened port you have opened should do the trick.
+If it doesn work, then editing the `server.go` and replacing the port to the opened port you have opened should do the trick.

 And there you have it.
 Hacking a free server to run portable ephemeral dynamic server.
 I am not sure how well this would work unattended even a production grade web app because processes can be killed by a daemon.
 But since this server isn't some docker container, this capability to run customized server content can be a boon to whatever projects you are trying to hack up.

+Granted, it's probably not that impressive since you can test locally.
+But when you are on the go and developing from an ipad or phone, it's not a terrible to ssh via termux or terminus/ish to the server to test in a semi-live prod environment.